-New Jersey Devils owner Jeff Vanderbeek bought out his partners and refinanced the National Hockey League team’s debt with CIT Group Inc. (CIT) as lead arranger, the team said in a statement.
+New Jersey Devils owner Jeff Vanderbeek bought out his partners and refinanced the National Hockey League team’s debt with CIT Group Inc. (CIT:US) as lead arranger, the team said in a statement.

 “Today’s announcement is good news for Devils fans,” Vanderbeek, a former member of the executive committee at Lehman Brothers Holdings Inc., said in the statement.
 “Our future is now secure and we can be confident of continued on-ice success.”